bitfield/gotestdox/README.md

 In this case, any flags or arguments to `gotestdox` will be ignored, and it won't *run* the tests; instead, it will act purely as a text filter.
 However, just as when it runs the tests itself, it will report exit status 1 if there are any test failures.

-## As a library
+## As a package

-See [pkg.go.dev/github.com/bitfield/gotestdox](https://pkg.go.dev/github.com/bitfield/gotestdox) for the full documentation on using `gotestdox` as a library package.
+See [pkg.go.dev/github.com/bitfield/gotestdox](https://pkg.go.dev/github.com/bitfield/gotestdox) for the full documentation on using `gotestdox` as a package in your own programs.

 # So what?